 The second group of sarcoma is bone sarcomas or bone cancer.
-There are 2 types of bone sarcoma which are osteosarcoma, Ewing’s sarcoma and chondrosarcoma.
+There are three types of bone sarcoma: osteosarcoma; Ewing’s sarcoma; and chondrosarcoma.
 Bone sarcomas very rare with approximately 2,890 new cases diagnosed in the United States each year, and approximately 1,410 deaths.
 The incidence is slightly higher in males than females and no race has a higher incidence than another, although, Ewings sarcoma is more among Americans of European descent.
 Bone sarcomas are very likely to be diagnosed in children; and due to the rarity and severity of bone cancer, a bone cancer specialist such as a pediatric oncologist or an orthopedic oncologist should be consulted in the treatment of the disease.

 Bones consist of three types of tissue: compact tissue (the hard outer portion of the bone), cancellous tissue (spongy tissue inside the bone containing the bone marrow), and subchondral tissue (the smooth bone tissue of the joints).
 Cartilage surrounds the subchondral tissue to form a cushion around the joints.

 Bone tumors can be benign (non-cancerous) or malignant (cancerous).
 Benign bone tumors are rarely life threatening and do not spread within the body; however, they can grow and compress healthy bone tissue.
 Cancer that develops in the bone is called primary bone cancer.
 It is differentiated by secondary bone cancer which spreads to the bone from another part of the body.
 Primary bone cancer is rare with approximately 2,500 new cases diagnosed each year in the United States (this figure includes bone cancer which is not sarcoma).